mdabidullah/lumensuite/packages/docs/guide/working-with-block-tree.md

 ];
 ```

 For the more complex native [selection](https://developer.mozilla.org/en-US/docs/Web/API/Selection), the `TextSelection` can be used to model it.
 It marks the start and end positions of the native selection in the block through the `from` and `to` fields, recording only the `index` and `length` of the inline text sequence in the respective block.
-This simplification is made possible by the architecture of BlockSuite, where editable blocks use `@blocksuite/inline` as the rich text editing component.
+This simplification is made possible by the architecture of LumenSuite, where editable blocks use `@lumensuite/inline` as the rich text editing component.
 Each block tree node's rich text content is rendered independently into different inline editors, eliminating nesting between rich text instances:

 ![flat-inlines](../images/flat-inlines.png)